 Abu Hurayrah said: "A drunkard was brought to the Prophet (peace and blessings of Allaah be upon him) and he ordered that he should be beaten, so some of us hit him with our hands, others with shoes and garments.
-When he went away, a man said, 'May Allaah put him to shame!'
-The Messenger of Allaah (peace and blessings of Allaah be upon him) said,
+When he went away, a man said, 'May Allaah put him to

-"Do not be a help to the Shaytaan against your brother.""
+'Do not be a help to the Shaytaan against your brother.'"
 (Reported by al-Bukhaari, al-Fath, 6781).